edikaQT/Coalescing-Training/README.txt

 The "2023 data" folder contains the raw data, while the "2023 cleaned" folder contains the cleaned data.

 The "2023 codes" folder contains the code used to clean the data and replicate all analyses in the paper.
-Specifically, "200423 raw_data_cleaning.do" cleans the raw data, while "200423 analysis.do" reproduces all regressions, figures, and tables presented in the paper.
+Specifically, "200423 raw_data_cleaning.do" cleans the raw data, while "200423 analysis.do" reproduces all regressions, figures, and tables presented in the paper (an R version of the code can be found in "200423 analysis.R")

 The "2023 output" folder contains the figures produced by the "200423 analysis.do" code.